decentralized-identity/presentation-exchange/spec/spec.md

         ****MUST**** be an array consisting of one or more valid URI strings for the acceptable credential schemas.
 A common use of multiple entries in the `uri` array is when multiple versions of a credential schema exist and you wish to express support for submission of more than one version.
+        This field allowing multiple URIs ****IS NOT**** intended to be used as a mechanism for including references to fundamentally different schemas, and ****SHOULD NOT**** be used by the implementer this way.
       - The object ****MAY**** contain a `name` property, and if present its value ****SHOULD**** be a human-friendly name that describes what the target schema represents.